 Come experience Danish maritime culture this year.
 In a country surrounded by seas, there's plenty of maritime events throughout the year to suit everyone.
-From tall ship races to herring fishing competitions and harbour festivals - get your water kicks in Denmark in 2014!
+From tall ship races to herring fishing competitions and harbour festivals - get your water kicks in Denmark!

 South Jutland is a haven for golfers, with numerous challenging golf courses across the region.
 Anglers can enjoy the best angling waters in the country in South Jutland.